olgacuznetova/getting_and_cleaning_data_course_project/CodeBook.md

   gsub was used to substitute names

 ### Step 5: tidyData was created
   in this step 1. activityType was removed, 2.
-Data aggregated using mean of each variable for each activity and each subject, 3. data set was merged back with activity_labels
-  4. Data was written as tidyData.txt
+Data aggregated using mean of each variable for each activity and each subject, 3. data set was merged back with activity_labels, 4.
+Data was written as tidyData.txt